SimonHanischSAG/WxLoki/README.md

 Reload WxLoki

+Do the same for WxLoki_Test if you want to use the test stuff.

 <h3>Configure Environment</h3>

 You have to configure WxLoki in ../../../config/packages/WxLoki/wxconfig-&lt;env&gt;.cnf (example when you are using the simulation in WxLoki_Test.